a45b/a45b/README.md

     A Brief History About Me

 - I works on front-end tech.
-- I ain't not a genius 🤓 but a curious 😻 one.
+- I ain't a genius 🤓 but a curious 😻 one.
 - Love to read tech blog and gets my hands dirty.

 <!--